Main Campus of North Carolina State University: North Campus

 The North Campus consists predominantly of classroom buildings and laboratories.
 It is the oldest section of the university and is often the busiest of the three campuses during class operational hours.

 The Brickyard

 Officially known as University Plaza, "The Brickyard" is the university's largest plaza, situated at the heart of North Campus.
 The Brickyard is located just south of Hillsborough Street in front of D.H.
 Hill library.
 It is a brick-paved courtyard reminiscent of St. Mark's Square in Venice.
 The brickyard is a popular gathering place for students who are on their way to and from class, eating a snack from the Atrium food court, or just taking a break.
-Other students decide to steal the bricks and use them as decore for their dorms.
+Other students decide to steal the bricks and use them as decor for their dorms.
 Many organizations, demonstrators, and vendors also gather in the brickyard to pass out information about their organizations, to raise funds, or to sponsor various activities.